 9 Nisan 2009

+Barack Obama’s historic address to the Turkish Parliament does not only herald the new era between the two countries but also reveals how Washington places this secular democracy with a predominantly Muslim population "at the center of the new world order."
 The devastating global economic crisis, the damage given to the world affairs by previous United States administration, the deepening intolerance, and the increasing number of conflicts between different religious and ethnic groups in the world sparked leaders, academics and prominent intellectuals around the world to consider the ways to stop this course.
 In addition to these problems, the rise of new powers such as India, China, Brazil and even Turkey complicates the scheme of international policies as the center of gravity is now more flexible and subject to further unexpected changes.
 And the election of Barack Obama, the symbol of change in the world’s only superpower, was another factor for a promising future for the world, through a new order established by the contributions of all countries and international organizations.

 In fact, Obama’s trip to Europe and Turkey was an important step in this direction.
 He first participated in the G20 summit in London to deal with the economic crisis.
 Then, at the NATO summit, he contributed to the planning of the new security design of the Euro-Atlantic region and beyond.
 In Prague, he attended another multilateral meeting, something he promised during the election campaign.
 All were in line with his pursuit of changing the world order with a one that foresees stability, peace, dialogue and, of course, democracy.